ArnoldDP/OStim-Community-Modlist/README.md

  <Details>
   <summary>donations</summary>

   I am simply compiling a list that I would be making for myself anyways.
-If you feel the need to donate, spin a wheel and pick any of the amazing authors above.
+If you feel the need to donate, spin a wheel and pick any of the amazing authors featured in this list.
 They have put in hundreds, if not thousands, of hours of work to make Skyrim as good of a game as it is today.

   </details>